mpv-player/mpv/DOCS/man/osc.rst

-The OSC offers limited configuration through a config file ``lua-settings/osc.conf`` placed in mpv's user dir and through the ``--lua-opts`` command-line option.
+The OSC offers limited configuration through a config file ``lua-settings/osc.conf`` placed in mpv's user dir and through the ``--script-opts`` command-line option.
 Options provided through the command-line will override those from the config file.

 Config Syntax